Hiyazcool/Catalyst/HiyazUtils/README.txt

 		Going to be Frustrating TBH
 	Rebuild Log
-		I need to figure out how to use preproccessors properly to really use this effectively
+		I need to figure out how to use preproccessors properly to really use this effectively Doesnt need to be a class, just a namespace
 		LONGTERM:
 			Output to File for ease of use????????
 				Idk